cloudlinux/cloudlinux-doc/docs/elevate/README.md

 ### Upgrade process overview

-The elevate process is divided in multiple `stages`.
+The cPanel upgrade process is divided into multiple `stages`.
 Each `stage` is responsible for one part of the upgrade.
 Between stages, a `reboot` is performed, with one last reboot at the end of the final stage.

 #### Stage 1

-Start the elevation process by installing the `elevate-cpanel` service responsible for controlling the upgrade process between multiple reboots.
+The elevation process is initiated by installing the `elevate-cpanel` service responsible for controlling the upgrade process between multiple reboots.

 #### Stage 2

-Update the current distro packages.
-Disable cPanel services and setup the custom upgrade MOTD.
+The current distro packages are updated. cPanel services are disabled and the custom upgrade MOTD is set up.

 #### Stage 3

-Setup the Leapp ELevate package repository and install Leapp packages.
+The Leapp ELevate package repository is set up and Leapp packages are installed.
-Prepare the cPanel packages for the update.
+The cPanel packages are prepared for the update.

-Remove some known conflicting packages and back up some existing configurations.
+Some known conflicting packages are removed and some existing configurations are backed up.
 These packages will be reinstalled later.

-Provide answers to a few leapp questions.

-Attempt to perform the `leapp` upgrade.

-In case of failure you probably want to reply to a few extra questions or remove some conflicting packages.
+The main `leapp upgrade` process is executed.

 #### Stage 4

-At this stage we should now run CloudLinux 8.
+At this stage the machine should be running CloudLinux 8.

-Update cPanel product for the new distro.
+cPanel products for the new distro are updated.

-Restore the packages that were removed during the previous stage.
+The packages that were removed during the previous stage are restored.

 #### Stage 5

 This is the final stage of the upgrade process.
-Perform some sanity checks and cleanup.
+Some sanity checks and cleanup tasks are performed.

-Remove the `elevate-cpanel` service used during the upgrade process.
+The `elevate-cpanel` service used during the upgrade process is removed.

 A final reboot is performed at the end of this stage.